aflin/rampart_docs/source/rampart-extras.rst

 Rampart Macros for C Modules
 ----------------------------

-    Require macros require that a the particular JavaScript variable be of the specified type, or throws the given error, which is a variadic printf type format.
+    Require macros require that the particular JavaScript variable be of the specified type, or throws the given error, which is a variadic printf type format.

     +------------------------------------------------+---------------------+-------------------------------+